caneara/iodine/README.md

 The `is` method will return `true` if the item passes every rule.

 Alternatively, the name of the first rule that failed will be returned e.g. `'integer'`.

-You are then free to interpret the rule name and display a (localised) error message.
+> Version 1 of Iodine only returned the rule name e.g. 'minimum'.
+Version 2+ returns the rule name and any supplied parameter e.g. 'minimum:7'.

 ## Additional parameters